15 Small Business Ideas for Teens That Actually Make Money

 • Basic events

-Startup cost: $0-$500
+Estimated Startup Cost: $0-$500

-Earning potential: $50-$200 per shoot
+Earning Potential: $50-$200 per shoot

-Skills needed: Basic photography and editing
+Skills Needed: Basic photography and editing

 12. Errand Running Service